nowcommsasia/interview/README.md

 The objective of this test is to evaluate the candidate's capability in the following areas by building a simple note taking application:

-1. Handling CRUD with Firebase
+1. Handling CRUD with Firebase (Create, read, update, delete notes)
-2. Comfort in building a web application with Angular
-3. Developing a proper user interface to interact with the note taking application
+2. Popup a modal on clicking new folder or new note to create
+3. When note is clicked, show the selected note in a modal for the user to read or edit
+4. Allow user to create folder to add notes in it
+5. When folder is clicked, show all notes in the folder
+6. Recent folders should always reflect the folder that was last clicked by the user
+7. Search should search all keywords in all notes and show any notes that contains the keyword in real time

 You are allowed to use as many assumptions as you like, but don't forget to explain it.